Lakunake/Minecraft-WebDisplays-Sync-Player/README.md

 sync_disabled: t/f          # If clients should keep control of their own vid but should not send those controls to serv and get overridden by serv
 chat_enabled: t/f           # Yeah
 data_hydration: t/f         # When enabled, the server injects initial data into admin.html to save a round-trip, improves overall performance
+max_volume: [100-1000]      # How much should clients be able to crank the volume up to
 ```

 ---